-While biodegradable cat litters have become increasingly popular over the last few years, the fact remains that the vast majority of cats (and cat owners) are content with clumping clay cat litter.
-We noted some of the drawbacks to clumping cat litter in the introduction to this report.
-However, in the eyes of many cat owners and experts, these drawbacks are outweighed by two significant advantages.
-For one, clumping clay litters are vastly less expensive than biodegradable kitty litters, which can add up to big savings over the course of a year.
+While biodegradable cat litters have become increasingly popular, available and affordable over the last few years, the fact remains that the vast majority of cats (and cat owners) are content with clumping clay cat litter.
+One reason is that clumping clay litters are still much less expensive than biodegradable kitty litters, which can add up to big savings over the course of a year.
 Also, studies show that cats naturally prefer the feel and texture of clay litters over other types.

-Dr. Elsey's Precious Cat Ultra (Est. $17 for 40 lbs.) is a medium-grained clay litter that earns lots of praise from experts and owners.
+If a clumping clay cat litter is right for you and your cat, Dr. Elsey's Precious Cat Ultra (Est. $15 for 40 lbs.) is a medium-grained clay litter that earns lots of praise from experts and owners.
 It's safe for kittens, and owners say it lasts longer than many competing cat litters.
 It's geared toward use with multiple cats.
-Reviews indicate that while the 99 percent dust free claim might be an exaggeration, dust levels are relatively low, and comparable to those of other better cat litters.
-Dr. Elsey's is fragrance-free, which is what cats prefer, though some cat owners' noses might disagree.
+Reviews indicate that while the 99 percent dust free claim might be an exaggeration, dust levels are relatively low, and comparable to those of other well-rated cat litters.
+Dr. Elsey's is fragrance-free, which experts say is what cats prefer, though some cat owners' noses might disagree.

 Reviews are among the most consistently favorable we saw for any clay-based litter.
-As noted in our section on biodegradable cat litter, CatInfo.org,'s Lisa A. Pierson, DVM, has switched to SmartCat All Natural Clumping Litter (Est. $30 for a 20 lbs.), but she still gives Dr. Elsey's litter high praise.
+As noted in our section on biodegradable cat litter, CatInfo.org,'s Lisa A. Pierson, DVM, has switched to SmartCat All Natural Clumping Litter (Est. $30 for 20 lbs.), but she still gives Dr. Elsey's litter high praise.
 "If SmartCat does not work out for you or your cat, all of the members of our rescue group have been very satisfied with Dr. Elsey's Precious Cat Ultra clumping litter for the past ~20 years," she says.
 Cat owners, it seems, are pretty satisfied, too.
-More than 7,700 have left reviews for Dr. Elsey's at Amazon.com, and the litter carries a rating of 4.4 stars -- just about as good as you'll see for any clay litter.
-Fewer cat owners leave reviews at other sites, but those that do seem just as pleased -- it earns 4.6 stars at Petco.com based on just over 50 reviews, and 4.5 stars at PetSmart.com based on just over 110 reviews.
+Nearly 11,000 have left reviews for Dr. Elsey's at Amazon.com, and the litter carries a rating of 4.3 stars -- just about as good as you'll see for any clay litter.
+Fewer cat owners leave reviews at other sites, but those that do seem just as pleased, if not more so; it earns 4.6 stars at Chewy.com based on just over 1,425 reviews, and 4.5 stars at PetSmart.com based on just over 120 reviews.

 Pierson does a point-by-point comparison of SmartCat and Dr. Elsey's and finds that the two compare very favorably.
-Dr. Elsey's lighter weight and better environmental friendliness tips the scale in her mind to SmartCat, but it's close and no slam dunk.
-Dr. Elsey's certainly has the upper hand when it comes to economy as the product is competitively priced compared to most name brand litters … and half the cost of SmartCat.
+SmartCat wins out overall thanks to its lighter weight and better environmental friendliness, but it's close and no slam dunk.
+Dr. Elsey's certainly has the upper hand when it comes to economy as the product is competitively priced compared to most name brand litters…and half the cost of SmartCat.
 On other factors she considers, the two litters score more or less equally.

 At Amazon.com, there are plenty of success stories posted by users on breaking a "problem" cat of its bad habits.
 Reviewers also like that its larger grains can't be ingested by kittens, which makes Cat Attract a valuable tool in litter box training.
 Its general litter properties are pretty good, too.
 At Catster.com, Caroline Golon says that Dr. Elsey's Precious Cat Attract "clumps well and the tracking isn't too bad, either."